Xeralp-R/TicTacToe/README.md

 # TicTacToe
-A Qt implementation of the game Tic Tac Toe
+A Qt implementation of the game Tic Tac Toe.
+Beta 1.1.

 ## Overview
 This project was created in fulfillment of the requirements for bonus points in our CS class.
-For sir, please read [ProjectDocumentation.md](https://github.com/Xeralp-R/TicTacToe/blob/master/ProjectDocumentation.md).
+Project documentation is in [ProjectDocumentation.md](https://github.com/Xeralp-R/TicTacToe/blob/master/ProjectDocumentation.md).

 ## Features
 * Decent design